isaaclee12/racial-disparities-in-police-killings-by-state/README.md

 Overall, this project was a great success.
 I thoroughly enjoyed working on this project as it leveraged my interest in working in an intersection of technology, data analysis, and social welfare.

+Note - I plan to redploy this project at some point so that others may see the final result.

 **Team Members:** Yousef Khan, Isaac Lee, Grace Bart, Phillip Nguyen

 **Live Instance of Project:** http://134.209.76.43/dev/map.html (Site is currently down)